Changing the way our world is built

 1. Who are you?
 And what is your passion?

 I am originally from Tavistock, a small town on the edge of Dartmoor.
 Coming into the 'big city' was a bit of a culture shock after living in the middle of nowhere.
-My passion for engineering was sparked by traveling through the Channel Tunnel.I have found it fascinating learning about the built environment over the past four years.
+My passion for engineering was sparked by travelling through the Channel Tunnel.I have found it fascinating learning about the built environment over the past four years.
 Gaining an understanding of how to design infrastructures we use every day and take for granted, from buildings to bridges and roads to railways.

 I am studying civil engineering because I want to have an impact on the built environment, helping to improve the life of societies.